 Drs.
-Nicole Hansmeier and Tzu-Chiao Chao from the University of Regina and their team will look at the molecular effects of second-hand cannabis exposure.
+Nicole Hansmeier and Tzu-Chiao Chao and their team from the University of Regina will look at the molecular effects of second-hand cannabis exposure.

 The legalization of cannabis in Canada has provided many opportunities, but also comes with significant challenges and uncertainties.
 In order to deploy fair and meaningful policies and regulations, it is important to accurately and objectively investigate the impact of cannabis and its use on public health and safety.